compadrejunior/typescript-course/Chapter-02/README.md

 type ID = number | string;
 ```

+> [!WARNING]
+>
-> ℹ️ **Note** that aliases are *only* aliases - you cannot use type aliases to
+> Aliases are *only* aliases - you cannot use type aliases to create
-> create different/distinct “versions” of the same type.
-When you use the alias,
+> different/distinct “versions” of the same type.
+When you use the alias, it’s
-> it’s exactly as if you had written the aliased type.
+> exactly as if you had written the aliased type.
 In other words, this code
 > might *look* illegal, but is OK according to TypeScript because both types are
 > aliases for the same type: